aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 1. Ubuntu 16.04 was "free tier" eligible, and
 2. I wanted a Linux distribution and I have some very remedial experience with the Ubuntu Linux distribution.

-After choosing the AMI, here are the remaining set-up steps:
+After choosing the AMI, here are the remaining set-up steps for launching an AWS/EC2 Instance:

 ### 3.1.
 EC2 Instance type